-The investigating officer will report to the principal who will send a formal written response detailing the actions taken to investigate the complaint and providing a full explanation of the decision made and the reason for it including recommendations (if necessary) to the complainant within 30 days of the initial acknowledgement.
+The investigating officer will report to the principal who will send a formal written response detailing the actions taken to investigate the complaint and providing a full explanation of the decision made and the reason for it including recommendations (if necessary) to the complainant within 30 school days of your letter.
 Where appropriate it will include details of actions the academy will take to resolve the complaint.
 Template letters and forms are available in the toolkit.